utah-cs3550-fa25/assignments/hw3.md

 - Your web server must start up without error
 - Your web server must serve all the main URLs
-- Your web server must continue to serve all static files, including the favicon, the CSS file, and the image on the assignment page.
+- Your web server must continue to serve all static files, including the CSS file, and the image on the assignment page.

 If you pass all auto-tests up to and including "Check that `/login/` exists", then you have completed this phase.